Earth–Moon–Earth communication: History

+The effect has even been put to artistic use.
+Composer Pauline Oliveros used moonbounce in her 1987 work Echoes from the Moon, and in 2024 German musician Hainbach experimented with moonbounce and created an audio plug-in to reproduce the effect.

 Current EME communications

 Amateur radio (ham) operators utilize EME for two-way communications.
 EME presents significant challenges to amateur operators interested in weak signal communication.
 EME provides the longest communications path any two stations on Earth can use.

-Amateur frequency bands from 50 MHz to 47 GHz have been used successfully, but most EME communications are on the 2 meter, 70-centimeter, or 23-centimeter bands.
-Common modulation modes are continuous wave with Morse code, digital (JT65) and when the link budgets allow, voice.
+Amateur frequency bands from 50 MHz (6 meter wavelength) to 47 GHz (6.38 mm) have been used successfully, but most EME communications are on the 2 meter, 70-centimeter, or 23-centimeter bands.
+Common modulation modes are continuous wave with Morse code, digital (JT65, Q65, FT8) and when the link budgets allow, voice.

-Recent advances in digital signal processing have allowed EME contacts, admittedly with low data rate, to take place with powers in the order of 100 Watts and a single Yagi–Uda antenna.
+Recent advances in digital signal processing have allowed EME contacts, admittedly with low data rate, to take place with powers in the order of 100 watts and a single Yagi–Uda antenna.

 World Moon Bounce Day, June 29, 2009, was created by Echoes of Apollo and celebrated worldwide as an event preceding the 40th anniversary of the Apollo 11 Moon landing.
 A highlight of the celebrations was an interview via the Moon with Apollo 8 astronaut Bill Anders, who was also part of the backup crew for Apollo 11.
 The University of Tasmania in Australia with their 26-meter (85') dish were able to bounce a data signal off the surface of the Moon which was received by a large dish in the Netherlands, Dwingeloo Radio Observatory.
 The data signal was successfully resolved back to data setting a world record for the lowest power data signal returned from the Moon with a transmit power of 3 milliwatts, about 1,000th of the power of a flashlight lamp.
 The second World Moon Bounce Day was April 17, 2010, coinciding with the 40th anniversary of the conclusion of the Apollo 13 mission.

 In October 2009 media artist Daniela de Paulis proposed to the CAMRAS radio amateur association based at the Dwingeloo Radio Observatory to use Moon bounce for a live image transmission performance.
 As a result of her proposal, in December 2009 CAMRAS radio operator Jan van Muijlwijk and radio operator Daniel Gautchi made the first image transmission via the Moon using the open source software MMSSTV.
 De Paulis called the innovative technology "Visual Moonbounce" and since 2010 she has been using it in several of her art projects, including the live performance called OPTICKS, during which digital images are sent to the Moon and back in real time and projected live.